failex234/Wi-GUI/README.md

 in the network name everytime you want to use this script.

 # Installation
-If you want to install this script just copy it to /usr/bin.
+If you want to install this script just copy it to /usr/bin or you can just run it rightaway.
 I will provide a Makefile in the future!

 # Dependencies